suy0g24/CC2Project/azure-cosmosdb-mongodb-api-nodejs-bookstore-master/azure-cosmosdb-mongodb-api-nodejs-bookstore-master/README.md

 Some of the functionalities being demonstrated are:

+- Using template for resource creation
+- App services
 - Connecting to the database & the client configuration
 - Reads & Queries
 - Sorting & Indexing
 - Updates
 - Using different operators
-- Checking RU cost of the previous operation
-- Regex queries
-- Aggregation pipelines
-- Azure Search integration
+- Using the pipeline of azure to get the deployment code from github

 ## Deploy the app quickly